Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Fiducial cross section measurements

-The $\zpt$ distribution is also compared to the fixed-order expectation from $\FEWZ$ 3.1~\cite{FEWZ, Gavin:2010az, Gavin:2012sy, Li:2012wna} at NNLO accuracy in QCD ($\mathcal{O}(\alpS^2)$, where $\alpS$ is the strong coupling) using the NNPDF 3.1~\cite{Ball:2017nwa} NNLO PDFs.
-The EW corrections are included at NLO~\cite{Li:2012wna}.
-The central values of the $\mu_{\mathrm{F}}$ and $\mu_{\mathrm{R}}$ are chosen to be $\sqrt{\smash[b]{q_{\mathrm{T}}^{2}+m_{\PZ}^{2}}}$, where $m_{\PZ}$ is the nominal \PZ boson mass~\cite{PDG2020} and $q_{\mathrm{T}}$ is the value of the lower edge of the corresponding bin in $\pt^{\PZ}$.
+The cross section as a function of $\zpt$ distribution is also compared to the fixed-order expectation from $\FEWZ$ 3.1~\cite{FEWZ, Gavin:2010az, Gavin:2012sy, Li:2012wna} at NNLO accuracy in QCD ($\mathcal{O}(\alpS^2)$, where $\alpS$ is the strong coupling) using the NNPDF 3.1~\cite{Ball:2017nwa} NNLO PDFs.
+The central values of $\mu_{\mathrm{F}}$ and $\mu_{\mathrm{R}}$ are chosen to be $\sqrt{\smash[b]{q_{\mathrm{T}}^{2}+m_{\PZ}^{2}}}$, where $m_{\PZ}$ is the nominal \PZ boson mass~\cite{PDG2020} and $q_{\mathrm{T}}$ is the value of the lower edge of the corresponding bin in $\pt^{\PZ}$.
 The uncertainties in $\FEWZ$ include statistical, PDF, and QCD-scale uncertainties, calculated the same way as for \MGvATNLO.

 Finally, the data are compared with the NNLO predictions of vector boson production in association with a jet~\cite{Ridder:2015dxa} at $\mathcal{O}(\alpS^3)$ accuracy using the NNPDF 3.1~\cite{Ball:2017nwa} NNLO PDFs (referred as NNLOJET in the figures).
-The central values of the $\mu_{\mathrm{F}}$ and $\mu_{\mathrm{R}}$ are chosen to be $\sqrt{\smash[b]{(\pt^{\PZ})^2+\mll^{2}}}$.
+The central values of $\mu_{\mathrm{F}}$ and $\mu_{\mathrm{R}}$ are chosen to be $\sqrt{\smash[b]{(\pt^{\PZ})^2+\mll^{2}}}$.
 The uncertainties for $\PZ$+1 jet at NNLO include PDF and QCD-scales, calculated the same way as for \MGvATNLO, and they are largely reduced with respect to other calculations.

 Similar to the inclusive measurement, the dominant source of uncertainties are associated with the jet and $\ptmiss$ scales and the integrated luminosity.
 Whereas the systematic uncertainties dominate in the first four fiducial regions, statistical uncertainty dominates in the last signal bin.